MARA Colts Tackle Football

 -

-Pop Warner Little Scholars, Inc. (PWLS) is a national non-profit youth football/cheer
+Pop Warner Little Scholars, Inc. is a national nonprofit youth football and cheer organization for ages 5–16.

 -

-It’s the only national youth sports org that requires academic standards to participate.
+It is also the only national youth sports organization that requires academic standards for participation.

 Why does Pop Warner require background checks?